NDLANO/h5p-editor-locale-selector/README.md

 {
   "name": "locale",
   "type": "text",
-  "description": "Select the language for this content.", "importance": "low",
   "label": "Locale",
-  "widget": "localeSelector",
+  "description": "Select the language for this content.", "widget": "localeSelector",
 }
 ```